Transport for NSW is planning to improve safety between Glennies Creek and McInerney Road to reduce the risk of crashes along the highway.

 The proposal incorporates audio-tactile line marking (ATLM) on the edge and centrelines along sections of the highway.

 ATLM, sometimes called ‘rumble strips’ are small raised bumps typically placed along the edges of roads and in the centre of roads to alert a driver when they are drifting out of their lane.

-We will carefully consider your feedback on the proposed safety improvements and continue to keep you updated as the project progresses.
+We have carefully considered your feedback on the proposed safety improvements and will continue to keep you updated as the project progresses.